ericbooker12/myProjects_ver2/README.md

 # The My PRojects Rails App

-This app is a solo Rails project that I vcreated to show all of my non-coding projects.
+This app is a solo Rails project that I created to show all of my non-coding projects.